 Section 5.
 Except as provided, the parliamentary procedure of the Chapter shall be governed by “Roberts’ Rules of Order”.

 Section 7.
-Dues are due by the second regular meeting of the business year.
+Dues are due by March 15 of the business year.
 Those persons whose dues are in arrears shall be disqualified from voting and holding office.

 Section 8.
 Continuing Education